Eremiel/tutty/content/tutorials/cu-relax-run.md

 pw.x < cu.relax.in | tee cu.relax.out
 ```

 This will take quite a bit longer than the simple scf calculation we have done before.

+## What is happening?

+The program is still doing an SCF calculation, but at the end, it calcualtes the energy and forces to move atoms in the directions it guesses would reduce the energy.
+Then it does another SCF calculation using the new atomic coordinates.

+{{% figure src="/img/atomic_relaxation_cycle.png" caption="Flow chart of the iterative optimisation of atomic coordinates" %}}

 The code does the following:

 - Start with the provided geometry
 - Calculate the total energy in a scf calculation